ShiweiWu-545/IGMI/README.md

 pip install -r requirements.txt
 ```

-The environment setup process takes approximately 10 minutes and has been tested by users with limited computational experience.
+The environment setup process takes approximately 10 minutes and has been successfully tested by users with limited computational experience.
+Additionally, to get the full experience, please download the supplementary file package ([prottrans.zip](https://zenodo.org/records/17563574/files/prottrans.zip?download=1)) from `Zenodo`, which contains the pre-trained ProtTrans model used for sequence encoding.
+This file was not uploaded to GitHub due to its large size.
+After downloading, unzip it and place the extracted folder into the /IGMI directory before running any training or evaluation scripts.

 ## Quick Start